Sports News Roundup: Soccer-Police to investigate banner at Crystal Palace critical of Newcastle deal; Cycling-Brennauer wins individual pursuit as Italians have bikes stolen at track worlds and more | Sports-Games

 Athletics-World Championship bronze medallist Quinonez killed in Ecuador

-Sprinter Alex Quinonez, Ecuador's World Championship bronze medallist, has been killed in his home city of Guayanquil on Friday, the country's sports ministry said on Saturday.
-Guayaquil-based newspaper El Universo said Quinonez, who was 32, and another individual was fatally shot at around 9:20 p.m. on Friday in the northwest part of the city.
+Sprinter Alex Quinonez, Ecuador's World Championship bronze medallist, has been killed in his home city of Guayaquil on Friday, the country's sports ministry said on Saturday.
+Guayaquil-based newspaper El Universo said Quinonez, who was 32, and another individual were fatally shot at around 9:20 p.m. on Friday in the northwest part of the city.

 NBA roundup: Suns send in-fighting Lakers to 0-2 start